olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 srun ./nbody-orig
 ```

-A batch version of Exercise 2 is:
+A batch version of Exercise 2 for Frontier is given below.
+The batch scripts are also located in the
+mini-nbody directory.
+Please check than and modify them for your project and the reservation.

 ```
 #!/bin/bash